samkeen/samkeen/README.md

 ### [AI newsletter for builders](https://devthinkai.beehiiv.com/)
 This is a weekly newsletter with in-depth insights, cutting-edge tools, and breaking news from the world of Generative AI.

-We cut through the hype to get key insights to builders like you wanting to lerverage generative AI.
+We cut through the hype to get key insights to builders like you wanting to leverage generative AI.

 ---
 ### Blog